The University of Minnesota works hard to ensure that campus and the surrounding neighborhoods are safe for students, faculty, staff, and visitors.

 On-campus safety resources include the UMN Police Department, walking and biking security escorts, the Gopher Chauffeur, free campus shuttles, and emergency telephones.
 We also highly recommend downloading the Rave Guardian app when you arrive.

 ISSS currently has a partnership with the UMN Police Department for an International Student Outreach Leader who shares international student concerns with UMPD.
-For more information, contact [email protected].
+You can contact Paidamoyo Chikate to learn more about safety at UMN and share any concerns you may have.

 The University of Minnesota will email Crime Alerts to the campus community when certain crimes occur on University property or in areas adjacent to campus.
 These alerts, required by the federal government, inform the public when there is an ongoing threat to public safety.
 All University students will automatically receive these alerts.